patooworld/PWCloud/Extension-Authoring.md

 To publish your new extension to SQL Ops Studio
 1. Create a new GitHub issue (https://github.com/Microsoft/sqlopsstudio/issues)
-2. Specify the location of your extension's package.json
+2. Specify the location of extension's package.json
 3. Specify the web page to download the vsix from
 4. Assign the new issue to llali
 Your extension will be reviewed and will be added to the extension gallery